-- Explanation

-- Demonstration
+- Explanation Demonstration

 - Practical

 Pair and Share

 Group work

-- XO computer
+- XO laptop

-- Desktops Laptops

-- Sugar on a disk
+Sugar on a disk

+Projector

+Internet

-- Projector Internet
+- Learning Activities

 - (a) Spriting (b) Commands and speeches

 - (c) Organisation (d) Backgrounds and sounds

 - 92

 (a) Spriting (Paint, Import, Camera)

 - Ensure learners have enough XO laptops or sugar in a disk. - Always ensure the projector is setup early enough to avoid interrupting the lesson.